cazyw/shakespeare-quotes/README.md

 ### APIs / External Functionality Used

-Looking to use [Wordnik API](http://api.wordnik.com) to assist with keyword (tag) searching.
-In order to identify quotes that may be relevant, some manipulation of search terms will be done such as
-* searching for plural and singular versions of a tag
-* searching for synonyms

-The API will be used to retrieve synonyms of keywords entered.

 Twitter's [Tweet Web Intent](https://dev.twitter.com/web/tweet-button/web-intent) is used to allow users to tweet quotes directly to Twitter.

 ### Testing